-The ones between the eagles and the child are on the Why? page.
-They form a special ensemble.
+The other dialogues between the eagles and the child are on the Why? page.
+They form a separate set but they also allow discussions.

 Map of the domain